 And often less expensive.
 You could choose from the many small 20th-century domestic pieces which are still widely available, especially items such as bowls, mugs, jugs, eggcups, toast racks, ashtrays, and thimbles.

-As with all collectables, damage and wear reduces the value.
-It is arguable whether even a skilful repair will add much to the value, but it may improve the appearance.
+As with all collectibles, damage and wear reduce the value.
+It is arguable whether even a skillful repair will add much to the value, but it may improve the appearance.